Beaver Lodge is a very short, easy and unique hike in Elbow Valley, Kananaskis southwest of Calgary, Alberta, Canada.

 The trailhead is clearly signed on the south side of Elbow Valley Road near the end of the road just past the entrance to Elbow Falls parking.
 The Prairie Mountain trailhead is nearby on the opposite side of the road.

 For those unfamiliar with the area, the Gem Trek Map and Trail Guide 'Bragg Creek & Sheep Valley' documents the Elbow River Valley complex in Kananaskis Country and will be an invaluable aid for this and multiple future hiking missions.
-You can pick up a copy at Norseman XC Ski, Hike and Climb in Calgary or obtain a copy downtown or by mail from MapTown.
+You can pick up a copy at most outdoor stores in Calgary or obtain a copy downtown or by mail from MapTown.
 These locations look forward to discussing your hike and providing assistance.

 Weekend parking, including the roadside allocation for Beaver Lodge, is jammed by hikers tackling Prairie Mountain but the Beaver Lodge Trail is virtually empty.
 The Beaver Lodge Trail is one kilometer long, one way, between the highway trailhead and Beaver Flats Campground where no trail parking exists.